ronivay/XenOrchestraInstallerUpdater/README.md

 notes:

  - If you choose to install with option 2, you need to take care that required packages are already installed
- - You can change xo-server and xo-web git branch by editing xo-install.sh scripts $BRANCH variable
+ - You can change xo-server and xo-web git branch/tag by editing xo-install.cfg $BRANCH variable

 ### docker
 You can also build the docker image locally if you wish or pull it from [docker hub](https://hub.docker.com/r/ronivay/xen-orchestra/) without using the script.